 A majority, if not all of the nations’ embassies will ask international travelers like you this question.
 Remember, you want to convince the consular officer that you are not a potential immigrant planning to stay inside their border under a tourist visa, so state your travel intentions clearly.

-We know how excited you are to travel, but it is advisable not to book or confirm any travel arrangements until your visa is confirmed.
+We know how excited you are to travel, but do not book or confirm any travel arrangements until your visa is confirmed.

 Aside from clear travel intentions, you should also prove that your finances are sufficient enough to sustain your travel expenses throughout your duration of stay.
 Not only that, but you must also prove that your bank account has a consistent cash flow.
 This may include presenting bank certificates or statements.